 For this reason, I often disable CDP.
 And then I miss it.

 The hardest problems to troubleshoot are the ones where everything seems to be okay when you go looking for it, but then they come back later.
 There are many reasons for intermittent problems, but since this article is mostly about physical connectivity, let’s look at those related to physical issues.

 Sometimes a physical cable or an interface will stop either sending or receiving data.
-This can happen often with fibre optic links, where one physical piece of fibre transmits and another receives signals.
+This can happen often with fiber optic links, where one physical piece of fiber transmits and another receives signals.
 One of the devices thinks the link is fine, but half the data is lost.

 Cisco has a feature called Unidirectional Link Detection (UDLD).
-Enable this command on fibre optic interfaces.
+Enable this command on fiber optic interfaces.